LW83/Project-5-EverWear/README.md

 - Prior to deployment in Heroku a database was set up with ElephantSQL, the site was then deployed to Heroku following the below deployment steps:

 Heroku:
    - Log in to Heroku (or create an account if required).
    - Click 'Create a new app'.
    - Enter a name for the app (must be unique).
-I selected project4new.
    - Select your region.
 For me, this is Europe being based in Ireland.
    - Select "Create app".
    - In the new page for the app, select the Settings tab from the menu at the top of the main screen.